Nurses suffer from trauma and depression too – so outside of R U OK day, uPaged asks who is nursing the nurses?

 Given the number of stressful events that nurses witness each day at work, coupled with long shifts and anti-social hours, it is no surprise that nurses can be prone to depression, anxiety and stress.

-One uPaged nurse we interviewed explained her transition from full-timer to casual to help manage her depression.
+One uPaged nurse we interviewed explained her transition from full-time to casual to help manage her depression.
 Jen explained:

 One day, I found myself in the pan room with my back to the door, shaking, unable to breathe, choking back tears, and trying to hold it together and brace myself to go back to the trauma room.
 Deep down, I’d known something wasn’t quite right for a long time, but the stigma attached to admitting I had a problem coupled with a fear of discrimination stopped me from getting help.